-Materials and Methods
+Material and Methods

 Preparation of botanicals: Fresh leaves of FA, PN and NL were plucked from a local village around the Ibadan axis (Latitude – 7.30, Longitude – 3.38, Elevation – 176m) in Nigeria, and were properly washed in clean water.
 The samples were air-dried to obtain 0% moisture and blended in a clean electric blender (Qlink blender, Model number: QBL-20L 40, China).
 Exactly 10g of each botanical were added into 100ml of clean water and each sample was filtered twice through cheese cloth, collected in a flask and stored at 4oC to be used later.
 Pearl millet (Pennisetum glaucum – ExBronu), sorghum (Sorghum bicolor – NG/SA/JAN/09/088) and sesame (Sesamum indicum – white/raw) seeds were used for the experiment.

 Blotter technique: Prior to inoculation, the Petri dishes were underlaid with sterilized moistened filter paper.
 This was followed by botanical inoculation (seeds were soaked in each crude extract for 3 minutes) and air-dried at room temperature (25±2oC).
 Briefly, 4 inoculated seeds of millet, sorghum and sesame were separately and appropriately placed at an approximate equidistant position to each other in 9-cm-diameter Petri dishes and incubated for 7 days at a temperature of 25±2oC (ISTA, 2003).
 At day 7, the germinated seeds were counted and percentage seed germination was determined using the formula: %G = n/Nx100.
-The radicle and the plumule lengths were measured with a thread and the precision was determined on the ruler.
+The radicle and the plumule lengths were measured with a thread and the precision was determined by the ruler.
 This experiment was done in three replicates and results were compared with the control (water).

 Soil inoculation: Each pot (30 cm in diameter) contained 2.5 kg of sterilized soil; the soil was separately inoculated with 5 ml of each crude extract and homogeneously mixed with a sterile rod to maintain uniformity.
 After 24 hours, 4 seeds of millet, sorghum and sesame were sowed separately at the depth of 2 cm into the treated soil while the untreated seeds served as the control (seeds without botanicals).
 Using a completely randomized design, pots were arranged in three replicates.
 Watering was done throughout the experiment based on the requirement.
 At day 7, the interactive effect of each crude extract per crop was established.
 Percentage seed germination was determined using the formula: %G = n/Nx100.
 Data obtained were subjected to statistical analysis (SAS, 2009).

 The effect of botanical extracts on seedling height and the number of leaves: Following the protocol of soil inoculation, 3 viable millet, sorghum and sesame seeds were separately planted in steam-sterilized potted (30- cm-diameter plastic pots) soil (2.5 kg of soil).
 The pots were completely randomized and replicated three times.
 After 24 hours, seeded pots were separately inoculated with 5 ml of PN, FA and NL crude extract, while sterile distilled water was used as the control (that is, negative control).
 NPK chemical fertilizer (15-15-15) was applied at a recommended dosage as the positive control.
 Watering was done throughout the experiment based on the requirement.
-Data on seedlings height and number of leaves were obtained after 4 weeks and subjected to statistical analysis (SAS, 2009).
+Data on seedling height and number of leaves were obtained after 4 weeks and subjected to statistical analysis (SAS, 2009).

 Results and Discussion